-puls is designed to help live music transcend boundaries, including national borders and narrow genre boundaries, to support new bands, up-and-coming talent and new trendsetters, and to act as a counterweight to the purely commercial approach – which, although important and vital for growth in the music industry, has a tendency to dominate the scene unless new, less immediately commercial music is also supported.
+With Puls, the Fund has wanted to help live music transcend national borders, including national borders and narrow genre boundaries, to support new bands, up-and-coming talent and new trendsetters, and to act as a counterweight to the purely commercial approach – which, although important and vital for growth in the music industry, has a tendency to dominate the scene unless new, less immediately commercial music is also supported.

 Puls has sought to be relevant for all kind of music that operates freely in networks of creatives, performers and publicists, and involves both funding bodies and market forces.
 The so-called ‘rhythmic genres’ are ideal for this.
 There is also freedom of movement between genres, as many stakeholders move between or across multiple genres, including experimental music and sound art.
 Puls is based on the bottom-up principle, so the promoters curate the content.

 In 2017-2022 Puls has allocated approximately DKK 21 million to venues and festivals throughout the Nordic region.
 The funding is for promoters as curators, as points of contact between artists and new audiences.

 The Nordic Culture Fund has financed the Puls programme.
 In 2019-2020, Puls was additionally financed by the Nordic Council of Ministers for Culture, the Danish Arts Foundation, the Finnish Music Foundation (MES) and the Ministry of Education and Culture in Finland.

 The Nordic Culture Fund has facilitated the development of arenas and networks to discuss live music in the Nordic region, find common solutions and ensure the practical realisation of the meeting between Nordic live music and audiences.
 This has involved, for example, an annual network meeting for all the Puls promoters.